Spring 2020 Open Boathouse Hours canceled.

-Recreational boating is open to all Wellesley College students/faculty/staff/alumni from early September to late October and from early April to mid-May.
+Recreational boating is open to all Wellesley College students/faculty/staff/alumni with a Wellesley ID.
 Participants are required to sign a waiver and are able to take out canoes, kayaks, paddleboats, and sailboats.
 A light wind certification or approval from Wellesley sailing instructor is required to take out sailboats.
 For Recreational boating, one guest can be admitted per Wellesley ID.

 Light Wind Rating.
 Required to use a sail boat during recreational hours in light winds.
 Test: Written test on terminology; demonstration of knowledge of basic knots, rigging a boat, sailing a short course and landing boat satisfactorily.
 A crew is optional.

 Heavy Wind Rating.
 Required to sail a boat during recreational hours in a wind over 10 knots.
 Test: Some dinghy racing experience on or off campus required.
 Demonstration of ability to handle Tech dinghy in winds over 10 knots.